andrew/ultimate-awesome/README.md

 - [lobe-chat-agents](https://github.com/lobehub/lobe-chat-agents) - 🤖 / 🏪 Agent Index - This is the agent index for LobeChat.
 It accesses index.json from this repository to display a list of available agents for LobeChat to the agent market.
 - [Awesome-MCoT](https://github.com/yaotingwangofficial/Awesome-MCoT) - Multimodal Chain-of-Thought Reasoning: A Comprehensive Survey.
 - [awesome-storage](https://github.com/okhosting/awesome-storage) - A curated list of storage open source tools.
 Backups, redundancy, sharing, distribution, encryption, etc.
+- [awesome-annual-security-reports](https://github.com/jacobdjwilson/awesome-annual-security-reports) - A curated list of annual cyber security reports.
 - [awesome-iocs](https://github.com/sroberts/awesome-iocs) - A collection of sources of indicators of compromise.
 - [awesome-command-control](https://github.com/tcostam/awesome-command-control) - A collection of awesome Command & Control (C2) frameworks, tools and resources for post-exploitation and red teaming assignments.
-- [Awesome-RAG](https://github.com/Danielskry/Awesome-RAG) - 😎 Awesome list of Retrieval-Augmented Generation (RAG) applications in Generative AI.
 - [awesome-zero-shot-learning](https://github.com/sbharadwajj/awesome-zero-shot-learning) - A curated list of papers, code and resources pertaining to zero shot learning.
 - [awesome-embedded-systems](https://github.com/embedded-boston/awesome-embedded-systems) - A curated list of delightful Embedded Systems libraries, RTOSes, modules, references and more!.
 - [awesome-dataset-tools](https://github.com/jsbroks/awesome-dataset-tools) - 🔧 A curated list of awesome dataset tools.
 - [awesome-cybersecurity-blueteam-cn](https://github.com/satan1a/awesome-cybersecurity-blueteam-cn) - 网络安全 · 攻防对抗 · 蓝队清单，中文版.
 - [Awesome-MLLM-Hallucination](https://github.com/showlab/Awesome-MLLM-Hallucination) - 📖 A curated list of resources dedicated to hallucination of multimodal large language models (MLLM).
+- [awesome-ielts](https://github.com/ucatal/awesome-ielts) - An awesome list for students who prepare for IELTS in public domains (on-going).
 - [awesome-sentiment-analysis](https://github.com/xiamx/awesome-sentiment-analysis) - 😀😄😂😭 A curated list of Sentiment Analysis methods, implementations and misc. 😥😟😱😤 .
-- [awesome-annual-security-reports](https://github.com/jacobdjwilson/awesome-annual-security-reports) - A curated list of annual cyber security reports.
-- [awesome-ielts](https://github.com/ucatal/awesome-ielts) - An awesome list for students who prepare for IELTS in public domains (on-going).
 - [awesome-algorithmic-trading](https://github.com/joelowj/awesome-algorithmic-trading) - A curated list of awesome algorithmic trading frameworks, libraries, software and resources.
 - [awesome-game-ai](https://github.com/datamllab/awesome-game-ai) - Awesome Game AI materials of Multi-Agent Reinforcement Learning.
 - [Awesome_Prompting_Papers_in_Computer_Vision](https://github.com/ttengwang/Awesome_Prompting_Papers_in_Computer_Vision) - A curated list of prompt-based paper in computer vision and vision-language learning.